elenabakhtina/evolution_of_technology/README.md

 Altogether, my data contain 260K+ articles and cover 12 years.

 My particular challenge with this project was to extract the names of specific technologies that may not necessarily be the most common words.
-What eventually worked was the following combination of data-mining:
+What eventually worked was the following approach to information retrieval:
-  1. Strip the original articles from all words but nouns
+  1. Simplified the original articles to leave only nouns;
-  2. Apply LDA and NMF, the two topic modeling algorithms, to the noun-only texts with number of topics ranging from 5 to 10.
-The result is a table with 10-word lines, each of which desribes a topic.
-Altogether, there are 1,080 lines.
+  2. Applied LDA and NMF, two topic modeling algorithms, to the noun-only texts varying the number of topics from 5 to 10.
+The resulting table contained 10-word lines where each line desribed a topic.
+Altogether, there were 1,080 lines (45 topics multiplied by 2 methods multiplied by 12 years).
-  3. Exctract the most common words from this table of topic description.
+  3. Exctracted the most common words from the above table of topic description.
-  4. Clean the resulting list from words that don't represent technologies such as companies' names and common words.
+  4. Manually cleaned the resulting list from words that don't represent technologies such as companies' names and common words.
-  5. Count the relative number of times each word occurs.
+  5. Counted the relative number of times each word occured to use it in visualizations.

 ### Tools I used:
   * Scrapy, Python, Pandas - to collect, clean, and expplore the data
   * NLTK, Scikit-Learn, and TextBlob - to build a list of words that represent the technologies and their relative amount of usage
   * D3 and Dimple - to build visualizations

+### Presentation and Slides
+Here are my final slides and presentation (sorry for the bottle of beer in the middle of the screen.
+It was not planned :))

+### Visualizations
+Here is a lanscape of technologies that have been mentioned in the tech news.
+Here is how our recent tech history looks like.